James4Ever0/lifeos/README.md

-minimal mvp: a better favourite folder for your own life
+minimal mvp: a better favourite app for your own life